aivm-chaingpt/aivmd/README.md

 # AIVMD (Public Releases Repository)

-This repository is dedicated to hosting public releases for the AIVM CLI project.
+This repository is dedicated to hosting public releases for the AIVM project.
 It is not intended to contain source code.

 - Purpose: Publish release artifacts (binaries, checksums) and release notes.
-- Source code lives in: https://github.com/aivm-chaingpt/aivm-cli
+- Source code lives in: https://github.com/aivm-chaingpt/aivm
 - Releases are created automatically by CI from the upstream repository.

 ## What you will find here